September 4, 2022

 One of the ways freelancers find freelance writing jobs is that they “pitch” an idea to an editor.
-When you’re wondering how to write a pitch for an article, how do you write an article pitch, or how to pitch an article to a magazine, written pitch tips, know that a freelance pitch is basically an idea you send to one editor at a particular publication that you think would be a good fit for their audience.
+When you’re wondering how to write a pitch for an article or how to pitch an article to a magazine, know that a freelance pitch is basically an idea you send to one editor at a particular publication that you think would be a good fit for their audience.

-I’ve been writing freelance pitches to editors and marketing managers for brands since 2006.
+I’ve been writing freelance pitches to editors and marketing managers for brands since 2006 when I first started my freelance side hustle.
 As a staff magazine editor at Prevention magazine, Weight Watchers, and Muscle & Fitness magazines, I’ve also received many pitches from writers.
 (Get my guide on how to write email pitches that get sold, with article pitch examples for magazines like Real Simple, SHAPE, Reader’s Digest and more.)

-Some of those pitches I received were great and turned into paid freelance assignments.
-Others were duds and probably got ignored for a few weeks or turned down.
-If you’re curious about freelance writing websites where you can get work, I’ve got you covered.
+Some of those pitches I received were great and turned into paid freelance assignments and repeat freelance work with a writer.
+Other pitches were duds and probably got ignored for a few weeks or turned down.
+BTW, If you’re curious about freelance writing websites where you can get work, I’ve got you covered.

 That’s why I wanted to cover an important aspect of types of freelance writing–like how do you write a pitch–in this blog post and share how to write a pitch for an article.